MetaMask/metamask-onboarding/README.md

 ### `MetaMaskOnboarding#startOnboarding()`

-Starts onboarding by opening the MetaMask download page and the Onboarding forwarder.
+Starts onboarding by opening the MetaMask download page and waiting for MetaMask to be installed.
+Once the MetaMask extension installation is detected, a message will be sent to MetaMask to register the current site as the onboarding initiator.

 ### `MetaMaskOnboarding#stopOnboarding()`

-Stops onboarding registration, including removing the injected forwarder (if any).
+Stops onboarding registration, including removing the injected `iframe` (if any).

 ## Release & Publishing